-Performance Expectations to provide effective literacy instruction that is organized, comprehensive, systematic, evidence based, culturally and linguistically sustaining, and responsive to children's age, grade, and prior literacy development.
+Grounded in Universal Design for Learning and asset-based pedagogies, the program supports the development of candidates' knowledge, skills, and abilities expressed in the Teaching Performance Expectations to provide effective literacy instruction that is organized, comprehensive, systematic, evidence based, culturally and linguistically sustaining, and responsive to children's age, grade, and prior literacy development.
 Candidates also learn to provide literacy instruction that is responsive to children's linguistic, cognitive, and social strengths.
-Candidates learn the power of language-whether spoken, signed, written, or symbolic-to understand and transform the world and to create socially just learning environments.
-The program builds candidates' understanding that high-quality literacy instruction integrates all strands of the ELA/literacy standards, all parts of the ELD standards, all strands of the language and literacy and English-language development domains in the Preschool Learning Foundations, all strands of the language development domain in the California Infant/Toddler Learning and Development Foundations, and other disciplinary standards to develop children's capacities as effective and critical listeners, speakers, readers, and writers.
+Candidates learn the power of language (both oral and written) to understand and transform the world and to create and support socially just learning environments.
+The program builds candidates' understanding that high-quality literacy instruction integrates all strands of the ELA/literacy standards, all parts of the ELD standards, all strands of the language and literacy and English-language development domains in the Preschool Learning Foundations, and other disciplinary standards to develop children's capacities as effective and critical listeners, speakers, readers, and writers.